What is Diploma of Early Childhood Education and Care?

-- For Diploma students, we have a facilitated training day scheduled for 1 day per month at our training rooms – we unpack 1 unit of competency per month.
-Study sessions and workshops may also be available to learners for additional support.
+- For Diploma students, we have a facilitated tutorial session scheduled for 1 night per month at our training rooms.
+We assist students with their study.
+Study sessions and workshops may also be available to learners who may require additional support.
 Learners will have access to a facilitator to provide support as they work through their units of competency.

 - Learners with previous study in the Children’s Services Training Package will be able to apply for National Recognition.

 - Recognition of Prior Learning will also be discussed with all learners (if relevant) to appropriately recognise any previous learning.
-We have an RPL Information kit if you would like more information regarding this; please call Lisa Tregenza or Melanie Cardillo to discuss the best option for you.
+We have an RPL Information kit if you would like more information regarding this; please call Lisa Tregenza to discuss the best option for you.